tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/播放域名管理/转码配置_intl_en.md

 ## Prerequisites
-- You have logged in to the [LVB console](https://console.cloud.tencent.com/live) and added a [playback domain name](https://intl.cloud.tencent.com/document/product/267/35970).
+- You have logged in to the [CSS console](https://console.cloud.tencent.com/live) and added a [playback domain name](https://intl.cloud.tencent.com/document/product/267/35970).
 - You have created a [transcoding template](https://intl.cloud.tencent.com/document/product/267/31071).